Height arguments toward the dynamical Mordell-Lang problem in arbitrary characteristic: Abstract

 \section{Abstract}

 We use height arguments to prove two results about the dynamical Mordell--Lang problem.
-We are more interested in the positive characteristic case due to our original purpose.

-(i) For an endomorphism of a projective variety, the return set of a dense orbit into a curve is finite if any cohomological Lyapunov exponent of any iteration is not an integer.
+(i) For an endomorphism of a projective variety, the return set of a dense orbit into a curve is finite if any cohomological Lyapunov multiplier of any iteration is not an integer.

-(ii) Let $f\times g:X\times C\rightarrow X\times C$ be an endomorphism in which $f$ and $g$ are endomorphisms of a projective variety $X$ and a curve $C$, respectively.
+(ii) Let $f\times g:X\times C\rightarrow X\times C$ be an endomorphism, where $f$ and $g$ are surjective endomorphisms of a projective variety $X$ and a projective curve $C$, respectively.
 If the degree of $g$ is greater than the first dynamical degree of $f$, then the return sets of the system $(X\times C,f\times g)$ have the same form as the return sets of the system $(X,f)$.

-Using the second result, we deal with the case of split endomorphisms of products of curves, for which the degrees of the factors are pairwise distinct.
+Using the second result, we deal with the case of split self-maps of products of curves, for which the degrees of the factors are pairwise distinct.

-In the cases that the height argument cannot be applied, we find examples which show that the return set can be very complicated --- more complicated than experts once imagine --- even for endomorphisms of tori of zero entropy.
+In the cases that the height argument cannot be applied, we find examples that show the return set can be very complicated --- more complicated than experts once imagined --- even for endomorphisms of tori with zero entropy.
+One may compare them with the conjectures and known results stated in the works of Corvaja--Ghioca--Scanlon--Zannier [6] and the authors [36].